osteele/scripts/README.md

 ### Repository Management

+These script names begin with `git-`, so that they can be used as git subcoommands, e.g. `git ai-commit` as an alternative to `git-ai-commit`.

 #### `git-wtf`
 Displays a readable summary of a repository's state, including branch relationships to remote repositories and other branches.
 Useful for working with multiple branches in complex repositories.